HL7/fhir-sdoh-clinicalcare/input/pagecontent/sdoh_challenges_gravity.md

 ### Gravity Project Overview
 The [Gravity Project](https://thegravityproject.net/) was initiated by the [Social Interventions Research and Evaluation Network (SIREN)](https://chc.ucsf.edu/siren) with support from the [Robert Wood Johnson Foundation](https://www.rwjf.org/).
 The Gravity Project mission is to create and maintain a consensus-building community to expand available SDOH Core Data for Interoperability and accelerate standards-based information exchange by using HL7 FHIR.
 The Gravity Project aims to standardize medical codes to facilitate the use of social determinants of health-related data in patient care, care coordination between the health and human services sectors, population health management, value-based payment, and clinical research.

+The Gravity Project currently has three workstreams as shown in the figure below.
+The [Terminology Workstream](https://confluence.hl7.org/display/GRAV/Terminology+Workstream+Dashboard) develops terminology resources that are published via the [Value Set Authority Center (VSAC)][VSAC] that support capture of SDOH-related data.
+The [Technical workstream](https://confluence.hl7.org/display/GRAV/Technical+Workstream+Dashboard) developed this FHIR Implementation Guide (IG) and coordinates with other FHIR IG development projects.

+The [Pilot testing workstream](https://confluence.hl7.org/display/GRAV/Gravity+Project+Pilots+Affinity+Group+Home) works with partners to test and provide feedback on the Gravity-developed Terminology Resources and FHIR IG specifications.

 {% include img-medsmall.html img="GravityProject.png" caption="Figure 2: Gravity Project Workstreams" %}

-The Gravity Project currently has three workstreams as shown in the figure above.
-The [Terminology Workstream](https://confluence.hl7.org/display/GRAV/Terminology+Workstream+Dashboard) develops terminology resources that are published via VSAC that support capture of SDOH-related data.
-The [Technical workstream](https://confluence.hl7.org/display/GRAV/Technical+Workstream+Dashboard) developed this FHIR Implementation guide and coordinates with other FHIR IG development projects.
-The [Pilot testing workstream](https://confluence.hl7.org/display/GRAV/Gravity+Project+Pilots+Affinity+Group+Home) tests the Gravity-developed Terminologies and FHIR IG specifications with partners to assess their usefulness, and drive improvements.

 For more information about Gravity see the Gravity project [website](https://thegravityproject.net/) or [confluence site](https://confluence.hl7.org/display/GRAV/Join+the+Gravity+Project).